Armada2508/Library/README.md

 ![](imgs/topdirectory.png) <br>
 ![](imgs/terminal.png) <br>
 To add library as a submodule. <br>
-`git submodule add https://github.com/Armada2508/Library library`
+`git submodule add -b master https://github.com/Armada2508/Library library` <br>
+Of course if you want to track commits from a different branch then replace master with a branch of your choice.

 Add `implementation ':library'` to your dependencies block in build.gradle. <br>
 Add `includeBuild 'library'` to your settings.gradle.